archivesunleashed/docker-aut/README.md

 ## Introduction

-Docker image for [Archives Unleashed Toolkit](https://github.com/archivesunleashed/aut).
+This is the Docker image for [Archives Unleashed Toolkit](https://github.com/archivesunleashed/aut).
 [AUT](https://github.com/archivesunleashed/aut) documentation can be found [here](http://archivesunleashed.org/aut/).
+If you need a hand installing Docker, check out our [Docker Install Instructions](https://github.com/archivesunleashed/docker-aut/wiki/Docker-Install-Instructions), and if you want a quick tutorial, check out our [Hands on With The Archives Unleashed Toolkit](https://github.com/archivesunleashed/docker-aut/wiki/Hands-on-With-The-Archives-Unleashed-Toolkit).

 The Archives Unleashed Toolkit is part of the broader [Archives Unleashed Project](http://archivesunleashed.org/).